-4.45 Whilst one tenant can unilaterally end a joint tenancy for all parties to the tenancy, we would normally require both joint tenants to sign the tenancy termination form.
+4.45 While one tenant can unilaterally end a joint tenancy for all parties to the tenancy, we usually require both joint tenants to sign the tenancy termination form.
 This is to ensure that no-one party is suffering detriment from the termination, such as may be the case in a controlling or coercive relationship.
 However, we accept that this may not always be possible, for example if one joint tenant left the property a number of years ago and is estranged from the remaining joint tenant, in this scenario we would require evidence to validate the estrangement (for example this might include an Experian search to and would accept a tenancy termination form signed by the one joint tenant.

-Assignment from joint to sole prevents further succession under the Housing Act 1985.
+Following an assignment from joint to sole there will be no further succession under the Housing Act 1985.